 © 2003 WGBH Educational Foundation All rights reserved.
-ISBN: 1-57680-724-X
+ISBN: 1-57680-736-3

-Funding for Learning Math: Number and Operations is provided by Annenberg/CPB.
+Funding for Learning Math: Measurement is provided by Annenberg/CPB.

-Annenberg/CPB, a partnership between the Annenberg Foundation and the Corporation for Public Broadcasting, uses media and telecommunications to advance excellent teaching in American schools.
+Annenberg/CPB, a project of The Annenberg Foundation, uses media and telecommunications to advance excellent teaching in American schools.
 Annenberg/CPB funds educational series and teacher professional development workshops for the Annenberg/CPB Channel.
 The Channel is distributed free by satellite to schools and other educational and community organizations nationwide, and streamed via broadband on the Web.

-The notable series, workshops, and activities of Annenberg/CPB include Learning Math: Patterns, Functions, and Algebra; Learning Math: Data Analysis, Statistics, and Probability; Learning Math: Geometry; Against All Odds: Inside Statistics; Algebra: In Simplest Terms; Private Universe Project in Mathematics; The Missing Link; the Teaching Math Libraries; Math for All; and Math for All-Plus.
+The notable series, workshops, and activities of Annenberg/CPB include Learning Math: Patterns, Functions, and Algebra; Learning Math: Data Analysis, Statistics, and Probability; Learning Math: Geometry; Learning Math: Number and Operations; Against All Odds: Inside Statistics; Algebra: In Simplest Terms; Private Universe Project in Mathematics; The Missing Link; the Teaching Math Libraries; Math for All; and Math for All-Plus.